Yoav666s/dnd-wiki/collections/_classes/nornfeld/warlock/the-forgotten.md

 | 5th         | [[!Arcane Hand]], [[!Telekinesis]]             |

 # Possession
 Starting at 1st level, your patron infuses with your body.
-As an action, you can allow him to possess you, creating a [[fog cloud]] centered on yourself without expending a spell slot (even if you don't know this spell).
+As an action, you can allow him to possess you, creating a [[fog cloud]] centered on yourself.
 For one minute, you gain a flying speed of 60 feet and can cast [[Scorching Ray]] at second level as an action for the duration, without expending spell slots.
 After this ends, you gain one level of exhaustion.

 Once you use this feature, you can’t use it again until you finish a short or long rest.